Jesse Watters: Ivanka Trump comments

-In April 2017, two days after joining The Five as co-host, Watters made an on-air comment about Ivanka Trump that was criticized as lewd.
-After viewing footage of Trump speaking on a panel about female entrepreneurship, Watters commented, "So I don't really get what's going on here, but I really liked how she was speaking into that microphone," as he parodied holding the microphone as a phallic symbol.
+In April 2017, two days after joining The Five as co-host, Watters made an on-air comment about Ivanka Trump (daughter of 45th and 47th President Donald Trump) that was criticized as lewd.
+After viewing video footage of Ms. Trump speaking on a panel about female entrepreneurship, Watters commented, "So I don't really get what's going on here, but I really liked how she was speaking into that microphone," as he parodied holding the microphone as a phallic symbol.
 Watters denied his comment was sexual, saying in a statement: "During the break we were commenting on Ivanka's voice and how it was low and steady and resonates like a smooth jazz radio DJ ...
 This was in no way a joke about anything else."
 In response to the criticism, Watters was not on the show for two days that week.

 QAnon comments

-In July 2020, Jesse Watters praised the conspiracy theory QAnon during his show, saying: "they've also uncovered a lot of great stuff when it comes to Epstein and it comes to the deep state.
+In July 2020, Jesse Watters' comments during his show about the conspiracy theory movement, QAnon, drew public criticism.
+Watters' statements on the group included, "they've also uncovered a lot of great stuff when it comes to Epstein and it comes to the deep state.
 I never saw Q as dangerous as antifa."
-After public backlash, Watters released a statement saying: "I mentioned the conspiracy group QAnon, which I don't support or believe in.
+Following the outcry over his commentary, Watters released a statement that said: "I mentioned the conspiracy group QAnon, which I don't support or believe in.
 My comments should not be mistaken for giving credence to this fringe platform."

-Anthony Fauci comments
+Dr. Anthony Fauci comments

-At Turning Point USA's 2022 AmericaFest conference, while advocating for attendees to aggressively confront and question Dr. Anthony Fauci about his alleged funding of gain-of-function research at the Wuhan Institute of Virology, Watters said, "Now you go in for the kill shot.
+Watters attended the Turning Point USA's AmericaFest conference in December 2021, where he advocated for attendees to aggressively confront and question National Institute of Allergy and Infectious Diseases director Dr. Anthony Fauci about his alleged funding of gain-of-function research at the Wuhan Institute of Virology, in Wuhan, of the Peoples' Republic of China, saying, "Now you go in for the kill shot.
 The kill shot?
 With an ambush?
 Deadly.
 Because he doesn't see it coming."
-Fauci responded by calling Watters' remarks "awful" and said that Watters "should be fired on the spot".
-Fox News indicated their support for Watters, saying he "was using a metaphor", and that his comments "had been twisted completely out of context".
+Dr. Fauci responded by calling Watters' remarks "awful" and stating that Watters "should be fired on the spot".
+Fox News Channel indicated its continued support for Watters, saying he "was using a metaphor" and that his comments "had been twisted completely out of context".

+Comments about the Muslim world and Arab-Americans

+During the November 2, 2023, broadcast of The Five, Watters stated during a segment about the Gaza war protests that "We've had it with them," referring to the Muslim world.
+He added, "If you are an Arab American in this country and you ripped down posters of Jewish hostages, American hostages, no!
+No, no, no. Someone is gonna get punched in the face."
+This statement was condemned by White House spokesperson Andrew James Bates, saying, "These unacceptable remarks come just weeks after the heartbreaking killing of a 6-year-old Palestinian-American child...
+Fox News owes an apology to every single viewer for this sickening attack on the rights and dignity of their fellow Americans."